-Debt Relief Network charges you 20% of the original balance you enroll in their settlement program.
+Debt Relief Network charges 20% of the original balance you enroll in their settlement program.
 As with other debt settlement programs, this fee will come out of the savings you accumulate in a third party savings account.
-Meanwhile, your negotiators will work with your creditors to settle your debts for a portion of the original balances.
-Debt Relief Network will only collect payment for its services after your debts have been successfully settled.
+Meanwhile, your negotiators will work with creditors to settle a customers’ debts for a portion of the original balances.
+Debt Relief Network will only collect payment for its services after debts have been successfully settled.

 Yes, they offer a free consultation.
 Here’s a good thing to keep in mind: there is no reason why customers should be charged for a consultation concerning their debts and potential solutions, and a free, no-obligation consultation has become an expectation for most debt relief companies.
 Customers should think twice before paying for a consultation when they can get it for free.

 Time in Business

 The company website provides helpful explanations of different debt relief options, including settlement, the service they offer, and also other courses of actions.
 This is consistent with their promise not to push their services on anyone.
 They offer articles about the benefits of bankruptcy, settlement, consolidation, and tax relief services.
 They also offer anyone access to a free debt relief guide e-book, “5 Ways to Get Out of Debt.”
 Debt Relief Network doesn’t feature the debt calculators and other tools that some other companies do, which are useful for customers wanting to play around with numbers as they determine their own unique debt relief course.

 Yes.
 The Debt Relief Network fee structure is laid out such that they only get paid on the debts they successfully settle, which are all approved by the customer.
-If you have debts that they are unable to settle, the savings that you’ve accumulated are yours to keep.
+If the customer has debts that they are unable to settle, the savings that they’ve accumulated are theirs to keep.

 Unsecured vs. Secured Loans